Businesses using a Clover POS system have access to Clover Insights for detailed business analytics.

-Clover Insights is a business analytics app available from First Data - one of the largest credit card processors, handling nearly half of all US credit and debit transactions.
+The Clover Insights business analytics app is available from First Data – one of the largest credit card processors, handling nearly half of all US credit and debit transactions.
 The company also processes Apple Pay and gift card transactions for major brands like Starbucks.

 In 2014, First Data launched Insightics, an online reporting platform that offers real-time tracking of internal sales data and metrics, along with insights on local businesses.
 To streamline branding, Insightics was renamed Clover Insights alongside its most recent update.

 We looked at the program to find out what it offers and what businesses may benefit from it.

 Clover Insights is integrated into the Clover Station POS platform, an all-in-one, cloud-based POS system that includes the tablet, station, receipt printer, and cash drawer.
 It’s both EMV and PIN capable and has Apple Pay integrated.